orf/presentations/?-07-2019 - EuroPython/Python Autoreloader.md

 ^ This is harder than it sounds!

+^ So how do we know where the standard library is?

 ---

-# Making it efficient: Iterating modules
+# Making it efficient: Skipping the stdlib

 ```python
 import site